jlchan/StartUpDG.jl/docs/src/index.md

 This package contains routines to initialize reference element operators, physical mesh arrays, and connectivities for nodal DG methods.
 Codes roughly based on *Nodal Discontinuous Galerkin Methods* by Hesthaven and Warburton (2007).

-Data is contained within structs `rd::RefElemData` and `md::MeshData`, which contain fields similar to those in `Globals1D, Globals2D, Globals3D` in the NDG book codes.
+`StartUpDG.jl` exports structs `RefElemData{Dim,ElemShape,...}` and `MeshData{Dim}` which contain data useful for evaluating DG formulations in a matrix-free fashion.
+These structs contain fields similar to those in `Globals1D, Globals2D, Globals3D` in the NDG book codes.

+Fields can be unpacked from using [`@unpack`](https://github.com/mauro3/UnPack.jl).

 ## A short example